-As this part-time lecturer file will remain open, the submitted application materials will not be returned.
-The screening of applicants will begin immediately.
-The selection of Part-Time Lecturers may be based on anticipated needs.
-The review of application materials will commence if and when a position becomes available and will continue until the position is filled.
+Since this part-time lecturer file will remain open, these items will not be returned.
+Screening of applicants will begin immediately.
+Selection of staffing may be based on anticipated need and review of application materials, will commence if and when a position becomes available, and will continue until the position is filled.

 UMass Dartmouth is an Affirmative, Equal Oppurtunity, Title IX employer.

 The University of Massachusetts reserves the right to conduct background checks on potential employees.

 UMass Dartmouth is an Affirmative Action, Equal Opportunity, Title IX Employer.

 Please Note: Due to high volumes of resumes/applications received, UMass Dartmouth will only respond to applications for positions that are currently open.

 - Standard Form B (Internal Application for Union i.e AFSCME & AFT Maintainer, IBPO Employees Only)